Shazwazza/Examine/docs/v2/articles/configuration.md

 facetsConfig.SetMultiValued("MultiIdField", true);

 services.AddExamineLuceneIndex("MyIndex",
-    // Set the indexing of your fields to use the facet taxonomny type
+    // Set the indexing of your fields to use the facet Taxonomy type
     fieldDefinitions: new FieldDefinitionCollection(
         new FieldDefinition("Timestamp", FieldDefinitionTypes.FacetTaxonomyDateTime),
         new FieldDefinition("hierarchyFacetfield", FieldDefinitionTypes.FacetTaxonomyFullText),